 1. Text a USHPA# to 719-387-4571 and you'll get a message back telling you whether the member is current and summarizing their ratings.

 2. Scan the QR code on a member's USHPA card or keytag using a mobile barcode scanner app.

-3. Login to the Members Only section of the USHPA website, click on Member Directory, and you can look up members by USHPA#, last name, first name, etc.
+3. Sign in to the USHPA website, select Members > Find A Member from the menu, and you can look up members by USHPA#, name, etc.